 The New Forest pony is known as the ‘architect’ of the Forest and plays a significant role in the biological diversity, culture and economy of the New Forest.
 So important is this animal to the Forest and to commoning that it has even been referred to as a ‘tribal god’.
-Approximately 3,000 ponies are depastured in the 150 or so square miles of the New Forest every year.
-Each of these free-roaming animals belongs to a commoner, who has ‘Rights of Pasture’ on the Forest, and carries the identification mark of its owner.
-They are generally described as ‘wild’ ponies, as they are free to roam, but it would probably be more accurate to describe them as semi-feral.
-The ponies live in family groups and tend to stay in the same area, known as a haunt or run, rather than wandering the whole of the Forest.
+Each of these free-roaming ponies belongs to a commoner who has ‘Rights of Pasture’ on the New Forest and is marked with their owners’ brand identification, which is located on the nearside (lefthand side) usually in the saddle area.
+Though generally described as ‘wild’ ponies, it would probably be more accurate to describe them as ‘semi-feral’.
+The ponies do come into contact with humans on a regular basis and are not left to fend for themselves.
+They live in small groups or bands and tend to stay in the same area, known as a haunt or run, rather than wandering the whole of the New Forest.
+This makes it easier for their commoning owners to check on them regularly.

 New Forest pony ancestors